bundesliga

 xwhatsappmailcopy-link

-Bellingham's career in numbers
+Bellingham's Bundesliga spell in numbers

-"He's one of the most gifted players I've ever seen," a starry-eyed Phil Foden said of his England teammate on ITV in December, after the Three Lions eased past Senegal to book a 2022 World Cup quarter-final with holders France.
+"He's one of the most gifted players I've ever seen," a starry-eyed Phil Foden said of his England teammate on ITV in December 2022, after the Three Lions eased past Senegal to book a World Cup quarter-final with holders France.
 "I don't see a weakness in his game, I think he's got everything.
 I'm sure he's going to be the best midfielder in the world."

 Foden was only pointing out what Bundesliga viewers – and Dortmund fans in particular – had known for a while: this kid is very special indeed.
-Bellingham is 'going to be' the best midfielder in the world, Phil?
-It's entirely possible that he already is.
+After a blistering debut season in Spain that culminated with his side taking a narrow UEFA Champions League final win against his former side, there are few who would argue the prophecy has not been fulfilled.

 Watch: Bellingham was named Bundesliga Player of the Season in 2022/23